-In the interim, I translated German for a mortgage brokerage called Paul & Partners specializing in international real estate sales, worked as a graphic designer at Ogden Corporation’s Cape Coral Daily
+In the interim, I translated German for a mortgage brokerage called Paul & Partners specializing in international real estate sales and worked as a graphic designer at Ogden Corporation’s Cape Coral Daily Breeze.

 I worked at Nite-Bright Signs as a graphic designer for large-format fleet graphics, then as a graphic designer/ad builder at Gannett Corp’s Fort Myers News Press.
-In 1997, I had the first videos streaming on a website I was hosting, the web and videos were a compelling and promising combination.
+In 1997, I posted the first videos streaming on a website I was hosting.
+Despite the slow data rates back then, I found the web and videos were a compelling and promising combination!

 After two years working for the TV station, I became GM of a large-format display company before venturing out on my own.

 It was a great experience, and we built up a pretty impressive client list as we expanded and became quite diverse, offering services such as large-format print and signs, websites, 3D animation, and full-service video production with a video studio.

 We printed, framed and mounted high end displays like those on the the wall at the Trieste Towers in Naples, Florida

 Just one of hundreds of real estate community signs we put up for different home builders and community developers.
 Disclaimer: Sign permits were more work, frustration and expense than anything else.
 Thanks to government bureaucrats.